-- 4 credits- Gr.
-11 and 12 Construction, Tech Design and Architecture Magnet courses - 1 credit- Gr.
-11 math courses - 1 credit- Gr.
-12 English courses - 1 credit- certain Gr.
-11 or 12 Business or Science courses - 2 credits- Co-operative education in gr.
+4 credits - Gr.
+11 and 12 Construction, Tech Design and Architecture Magnet courses

+1 credit - Gr.
+11 math courses

+1 credit - Gr.
+12 English courses

+1 credit - certain Gr.
+11 or 12 Business or Science courses

+2 credits - Co-operative education in gr.
 11 or 12

-WHO WOULD BE INTERESTED IN A CON-STRUCTION/ARCHITECTURE SHSM?
+WHO WOULD BE INTERESTED IN A CONSTRUCTION/ARCHITECTURE SHSM?

-- Is taking multiple technology courses, in particular the Architecture magnet - Has expressed an interest in a future career as an architect or in the construction trade and who wants a "leg up" in their post-secondary pathway - Wants exposure to potential careers in the construction/architecture field - Has a desire to open their minds and expand their ideas concerning how buildings and other structures are designed and created.
+- Is taking multiple technology courses, in particular the Architecture magnet - Has expressed an interest in a future career as an architect or in the construction trade and who wants a "leg up" in their post-secondary pathway - Wants exposure to potential careers in the construction/ architecture field - Has a desire to open their minds and expand their ideas concerning how buildings and other structures are designed and created.

-OUR AP® ADVANTAGE:
+OUR AP® ADVANTAGE

-Advanced Placement® provides internationally recognized opportunities for students to experience university-level courses while in high school.
-AP® courses foster critical thinking, build academic preparedness and contribute to success at university.
-North Park Collegiate-Vocational School is in its first year of a four-year implementation of the AP® program.
+Advanced Placement® provides internationally recognized opportunities for students to challenge a first year university exam.
+AP® courses foster critical thinking, build academic preparedness and contribute to success at university

 AP® provides university-destined students with the opportunity to challenge Advanced Placement® Exams in their grade 11 or 12 year.
 As part of the program, some subject areas are offering pre-AP® courses to prepare students for the enhanced senior curriculum.
 Other subject areas are recommending "pathways" or course clusters.